-6.3 Sharing personal data
+12 Sharing personal data

-The Trust will not normally share personal data with anyone else, but may do so where:

-- There is an issue with a student or parent/carer that puts the safety of our staff at risk.
-If outside agencies are liaised with then verbal consent will be sought as necessary. - Suppliers or contractors need data to enable the Trust to provide services to staff and students for example, IT companies.

-If data is shared with suppliers or contractors then the Trust is committed to:

-- Only appointing suppliers or contractors which can provide sufficient guarantees that they comply with data protection law - Establishing a data sharing agreement with the supplier or contractor, either in the contract or as a standalone agreement, to ensure the fair and lawful processing of any personal data which is shared - Only sharing data that the supplier or contractor needs to carry out their service

-The Trust will also share personal data with law enforcement and government bodies where we are legally required to do so, including for:

-- The prevention or detection of crime and/or fraud - The apprehension or prosecution of offenders - The assessment or collection of tax owed to HMRC - In connection with legal proceedings - Where the disclosure is required to satisfy our safeguarding obligations - Research and statistical purposes, as long as personal data is sufficiently anonymised or consent has been provided
+- 12.1 The Trust will not normally share personal data with third parties unless certain safeguards and contractual arrangements have been put in place.
+The Trust may share the Personal Data where: - There is an issue with a student or parent/carer that puts the safety of our staff at risk.
+If outside agencies are liaised with then verbal consent will be sought as necessary. - Suppliers or contractors need data to enable the Trust to provide services to staff and students - for example, IT companies. - 12.2 If data is shared with suppliers or contractors then the Trust is committed to: - Only appointing suppliers or contractors which can provide sufficient guarantees that they comply with data protection law. - Establishing a data sharing agreement with the supplier or contractor, either in the contract or as a standalone agreement, to ensure the fair and lawful processing of any personal data which is shared. - Only sharing data that the supplier or contractor needs to carry out their service. - 12.3 The Trust will also share personal data with law enforcement and government bodies where we are legally required to do so, including for: - The prevention or detection of crime and/or fraud. - The apprehension or prosecution of offenders. - The assessment or collection of tax owed to HMRC. - In connection with legal proceedings. - Where the disclosure is required to satisfy our safeguarding obligations.

-We may also share personal data with emergency services and local authorities to help them to respond to an emergency situation that affects any of our students or staff.
+- Research and statistical purposes, as long as personal data is sufficiently anonymised or consent has been provided. - 12.4 We may also share personal data with emergency services and local authorities to help them to respond to an emergency situation that affects any of our students or staff. - 12.5 The Trust may also share your information with other third parties, if: - They have a need to know the information for the purposes of providing the contracted services. - Sharing the Personal Data complies with the Privacy Notice and, if required, the Data Subject's consent has been obtained.

-7 Subject Access Requests and other rights of individuals
+13 Subject Access Requests and other rights of individuals